Advancing the Science of Study Endpoints

 - Allergan, United States

-Robyn has worked in the pharmaceutical industry for 12 years and has recently transitioned to a new role, leading the establishment of the new Patient Centered Outcomes Research (PCOR) function.
-In this role, Robyn will be responsible for the development of innovative strategies to evaluate meaningful outcomes to patients and consumers in Allergan product development programs and real-world research.
+Robyn T. Carson has worked in the pharmaceutical industry for 12 years and leads the Patient-Centered Outcomes Research (PCOR) function at Allergan.
+In this role, Robyn is responsible for the development of innovative strategies to evaluate meaningful outcomes to patients and consumers in Allergan product development programs and real-world research.
 In her previous role at Allergan, as the GHEOR-Strategy Therapeutic Area Lead for Gastroenterology & Liver, Robyn made significant contributions with respect to major product approvals, launches and strategic development for multiple patient-reported outcome (PRO) instruments and real-world research platforms.
+Robyn earned her MPH in Epidemiology from Columbia University.

 Cheryl D. Coon, PhD